All 6 sample page(s) are viewable on-line.

 Related Lessons for Basic `Ukulele Chord Fingering at this time.

-Hearing The Changes are knowing what the chords of a song or chord progressions are and when the when the change.
+Hearing The Changes are knowing what the chords of a song or chord progressions are and when they change.
+This lesson gets you on the road to developing this ability.

 Related Books for Basic `Ukulele Chord Fingering at this time.